-The UK GDPR, new data privacy for British citizens
+The UK GDPR, New Data Privacy for British citizens

 The UK General Data Protection Regulation, also known as UK GDPR for short, is a British data protection law that was recently adopted on January 1st, 2021.
-As the UK recently left the European Union at the end of 2020 and subsequently is no longer under the jurisdiction of the General Data Protection Regulation or GDPR, the country needed to make slight alterations in the ways in which they protected the personal data rights of their citizens.
+As the UK recently left the European Union at the end of 2020 and subsequently is no longer under the jurisdiction of the General Data Protection Regulation or GDPR, the country needed to make slight alterations in the ways in which it protected the personal data rights of their citizens.
 To this end, the UK GDPR law largely mirrors that of the EU’s GDPR law, albeit with some changes to the territorial scope of the law, as well as some provisions.

 What is the scope and application of the UK GDPR?

 In terms of the scope and applicability of the UK GDPR, the law applies to the processing of personal data under the following circumstances: